bhattaraipawan/LLM/research_artifacts/README.md

 The executable experiment is kept under `experiments/model_benchmark/`.
 It uses these 35 BOM items and this exported 608-process catalog as fixed benchmark inputs.
-Model outputs should not be scored as accuracy results until the expert reference workbook has been fully reconciled.